msgpack-python

 msgpack 2.0 adds two types: bin and ext.

-raw was bytes or string type like Python 2's str
+raw was bytes or string type like Python 2's str.

 To distinguish string and bytes, msgpack 2.0 adds bin.

-It is non-string binary like Python 3's bytes
+It is non-string binary like Python 3's bytes.

-To use bin type for packing bytes
+To use bin type for packing bytes, pass use_bin_type=True to

 packer argument.